compSci91/apiples/README.md

 The date generated for the request call would use a date two days in the future in the format of 'YYYY-MM-DD'

+#### Schedule
+Apiples uses a cron-type schedule as defined by [node-schedule](https://www.npmjs.com/package/node-schedule).
+The schedule included in the example above fires off an API request once every minute.
+If you omit the schedule key/value pair, it will use the default value of once every 5 minutes.

 Note: